-☐ Check the saddle and seat post
+□ Check the saddle and seat post

-- Make sure the saddle is in line with the center of the bike. - Check that the saddle rails or collar is tightened sufficiently so that it will not twist out of alignment, or move or tilt up and down.
+- Make sure that the saddle is in line with the centre of the bike - Check that the saddle rails or collar are tightened sufficiently so that it will not twist out of alignment, or move or tilt up and down.

-□ Check the wheels
+☐ Check the wheels

-• Check rims and spokes for damage.

-- Give the wheel a spin.
-It should spin straight through the fork (front) and chainstays (rear), and not contact the brake pads (rim brakes). - Check that the axles are fully seated in the dropouts. - Lift your bicycle and hit the top of the tire with a solid blow.
-The wheel should not come off, be loose, or move from side to side.
+- Check the rims and spokes for damage.
+Give the wheel a spin.
+It should spin straight through the fork (front) and chainstays (rear) and not contact the brake pads (rim brakes). - Check that the axles are fully seated in the dropouts. - Lift your bicycle and hit the top of the tyre with a solid blow.
+The wheel should not come off, be loose or move from side to side.

-If your wheel is equipped with a quick-release, make sure the lever is properly closed and positioned: does not touch the fork or an accessory part (rack, fender, bags, etc.), and does not interfere with the spokes or disc brake system as the wheel rotates. warning: Securely clamping the wheel with a quick release system takes considerable force.
-If the wheel is not properly secured, the wheel can become loose or fall off causing serious injury.
+If your wheel is equipped with a quickrelease, make sure that the lever is properly closed and positioned: does not touch the fork or an accessory part (rack, tyre, bags, etc.), and does not interfere with the spokes or disc brake system as the wheel rotates. warning: Clamping the wheel securely with a quick-release system takes considerable force.
+If the wheel is not secured properly, the wheel can become loose or fall off, causing serious injury.

 The adjustment nut should be tightened enough that the closing force of the quick-release lever leaves an imprint in your palm.
-If the lever does not close properly, due to contact with the fork or accessory, reposition and close the lever.
+If the lever does not close properly, due to contact with the fork or an accessory, reposition and close the lever.

 If the lever touches anything, it may not be closed.
-If you have a quick-release axle assembly (not a thru axle), and proper closure is not possible, remove the quick-release axle and place the lever on the opposite side of the bicycle.
-Adjust and close properly or contact your bike shop for replacement.
+If you have a quick-release axle assembly (not a thru axle) and proper closure is not possible, remove the quick-release axle and place the lever on the opposite side of the bicycle.
+Adjust and close properly or contact your bike shop for a replacement.

 warning: A wheel quick-release lever that is not correctly adjusted and closed can move and catch in spokes or a brake rotor.
 It may also allow the wheel to be loose or come off unexpectedly.
-This could cause loss of control, a fall, and may result in serious injury or death.
-Before every ride, make sure the quick-release is adjusted and closed correctly.
+This could cause loss of control or a fall, and may result in serious injury or death.
+Before every ride, make sure that the quick-release has been adjusted and closed correctly.

-A WARNING: A wheel attachment device that is not properly secured can allow the wheel to loosen or come off, suddenly stop the wheel, decrease your control, and cause you to fall, resulting in serious injury or death.
-Ensure the axle is not interfering with any part of the bicycle and is fully secured.
+A WARNING: A wheel attachment device that is not properly secured can allow the wheel to loosen or come off, suddenly stop the wheel, decrease your control and cause you to fall, resulting in serious injury or death.
+Ensure that the axle is not interfering with any part of the bicycle and is fully secured.